 By offering exposure to new people and activities, summer programs and activities can help kids become more confident.
 However, it’s important for kids to have the chance to reflect on their experiences in order to gain the most benefit.
 Journal prompts that encourage kids to review their daily successes help kids to become aware of their greatest strengths and the areas of their life where there has been the greatest improvement and growth.

 As kids practice writing and journaling about their experiences, they’ll become more comfortable expressing — without judgment or criticism — their thoughts, feelings, and ideas freely in their journals.
 Experiences such as this will serve to increase a child’s sense of confidence and, in turn, improve their overall sense of self-esteem.

-Though they might be distracted during busy summer days, an established journal keeping schedule gives kids the chance to slow down and think about their achievements which is a process know to very effectively increase a child’s sense of self-esteem.
+Though they might be distracted during busy and fun non-school days, an established journal keeping schedule gives kids the chance to slow down and think about their achievements which is a process know to very effectively increase a child’s sense of self-esteem.

 2. Enhances Creativity